30 Hour Katonah Yoga Intensive Training with Alex Sharry, assisted by Antonia Lingemann

 BOOK NOW via email at: email@example.com

-Katonah Yoga is a practice created by Nevine Michaan that uses a blend of asana, theory, breath work, and meditation to potentiate personal and communal well-being.
-Whether you are a teacher or student, advanced in your practice or brand new, well-being is a technical endeavour that we are all fit for.
-In this training we will explore both the esoteric and the pragmatic elements of this practice that will leave you feeling more adept as a teacher, skilled as a practitioner, and equipped to take this practice home with you.
+Katonah Yoga is a practice created by Nevine Michaan that uses a blend of asana, theory, breathwork, and meditation to potentiate personal and communal well-being.
+Whether you are a teacher or student, advanced in your practice or brand new, well-being is a technical endeavor that we can all achieve.
+In this training, we will get more specific with certain facets of the material so that we can use the time to our advantage and develop skills you can use right away.This is Alex and Toni’s third time running this training at Original Feelings and we’ve decided to hone in on four strands of the Katonah Yoga practice:

 I have always loved being embodied and having my mind changed and challenged, and Katonah Yoga gives me both of those things.
 In the classroom, I use Chinese Medicine, literature, pedagogical theory, Taoist philosophy, and humor to potentiate well-being.
 These universal references help us understand ourselves with more clarity, which helps us feel more fluent in the world.
 Over the years, Katonah Yoga has helped me develop a greater confidence in myself knowing that I have techniques to help me traverse life withskill, grace, and consciousness.